GooFit/GooFit/docs/documentation.md

 discovered their need for a massively-parallel fitting framework, there are three kinds of GooFit users:

--   Initiates, who write “user-level code” - that is, code which instantiates existing PDF classes in some combination.
+-   Initiates, who write "user-level code" - that is, code which instantiates existing PDF classes in some combination.
 No knowledge of CUDA is required for this level.
 If your data can be described by a combination of not-too-esoteric functions, even if the combination